MrTact/StrangeFateCore/CoreSource/StrangeFateCore.md

 Gifts bend the rules a little where your character is concerned.
 You might have a Gift that gives you a special piece of equipment or that makes one of your aspects more powerful or that provides a little boost to some of your skills in the right circumstances.
 They're sort of a halfway point between aspects and skills, in that they have concrete mechanical effects, but it's up to you to define the specifics within the guidelines provided.
 Every character has at least one Gift.
 We'll discuss them in the Gifts section on page 244.

 ## If You've Played Fate Before: Skills, Refresh and Gifts
 If you're familiar with the Fate system, here's a quick rundown on how we handle skills and Refresh.
 This is a point-based iteration of Fate.
 You'll use skill points to buy skills, and Refresh points to buy everything else.
 Characters start with 30 skill points, but a character's Refresh (the number of Fate Points he has at the start of each session) depends on the time period when the story takes place.
 Refresh starts at 6 in the Early Century, 8 in the Middle Century, or 10 in the Late Century.
-Refresh is also a currency in character creation -- you'll spend it on Power Tiers (which we'll discuss later) and Gifts, which take the place of stunts found in many other FATE games.
+Refresh is also a currency in character creation -- you'll spend it on Power Tiers (which we'll discuss later) and Gifts, which take the place of stunts found in many other Fate games.

 # Character Creation
 Creating a character for Strange Fate occurs in six basic steps: